 For heavy-duty vehicles, emission reductions are also possible.
-Compressed Natural Gas (CNG) heavy-duty vehicles can emit less NOx than those fueled with conventional fuel.
+Compressed Natural Gas (CNG) heavy-duty vehicles can emit less nitrogen oxides (NOx) than those fueled with conventional fuel.
 However, hydrocarbon emissions may slightly increase.

 The number of new vehicles designed for use with alternative fuels constitutes a relatively small percentage of the overall number of vehicles manufactured for use in the United States.

-Fleet conversions no longer need to be specifically identified or included in the State Implementation Plan (SIP), or maintenance plan, to be eligible for CMAQ funding.
+Fleet conversions no longer need to be specifically identified or included in the TIP, or maintenance plan, to be eligible for CMAQ funding.
 However, State DOTs and MPOs should coordinate with their air quality agencies before funding these projects.
 The proposal for CMAQ funding must demonstrate that the proposed conversion would reduce the pollutants causing the air quality violation.

-Because most AFV projects are undertaken in partnership with the private sector, the Transportation Equity Act for the 21st Century contained special provisions for alternative fuel projects that are part of a public-private partnership.
 For purchase of privately owned vehicles or fleets using alternative fuels, CMAQ funds may be used for only the incremental cost of an AFV compared to a conventionally-fueled vehicle.
-Furthermore, if other federal funds are used for vehicle purchase, such funds must be applied to the incremental cost before CMAQ funds are applied.
+Furthermore, if other Federal funds are used for vehicle purchase, such funds must be applied to the incremental cost before CMAQ funds are applied.